Insight • UX

 3) Achievement and badge systems

-Recognizing specific accomplishments with visual markers.
+This is about recognising specific accomplishments with visual markers.

 4) Challenges and quests

-Structured tasks that give the user a clear objective and reward.
+These are structured tasks that give the user a clear objective and reward.

 5) Social proof and team mechanics

-Showing what others are doing or enabling collaborative goals.
+This is about showing what others are doing or enabling collaborative goals.

-Avoid: leaderboards that shame low performers.
+Avoid leaderboards that shame low performers.
 Public ranking creates anxiety for most users and only motivates the top few.

 6) Feedback loops and mastery curves

-Providing immediate, specific feedback that helps the user improve over time.
+This means giving immediate, specific feedback that helps the user improve over time.

 Gamification anti-patterns

-These mechanics are common and harmful:
+These are common and harmful:

 • Dark streaks that punish missed days with loss of progress